-Aon believes the 6.85 percent net investment return assumption continues to be on the upper end of the reasonable range but is supported by investment return analysis conducted by the Trust's actuary and Investment Consultant.
-Aon believes that the Trust's actuary and the Trust's Investment Consultant should continue performing separate analyses to support this assumption on an annual basis.
+Aon believes the 6.85 percent net investment return assumption is within the reasonable range despite being on the slightly lower end of the reasonable range based on the investment return analysis conducted by the Trust's actuary and investment consultant.
+We believe that the Trust's actuary and the Trust's investment consultant should continue performing separate analyses to support this assumption on an annual basis.

-Aon reviewed the investment return assumption based on the target asset allocation outlined above.
+Aon reviewed the investment return assumption based on the target asset allocation.
 To the extent there is significant deviation from the target allocation or a lack of rebalancing to the target allocation, the 6.85 percent investment return assumption may not be reasonable.

-The discount rate assumption used to measure the OPEB (other post-employment benefits) liability is equal to the long-term investment return assumption.
+The discount rate assumption used to measure the OPEB (other postemployment benefits) liability is equal to the long-term investment return assumption.
 In determining the discount rate, it was assumed active members continue to contribute 1.00 percent of payroll.
-This is consistent with the plan provision change to reduce the active member contribution rate from 3.00 percent to 1.00 percent as allowed for by the legislation passed in 2021.

 (B) Inflation and Salary Increase.
 The salary inflation and salary increase assumptions are consistent with the Retirement Plan assumptions.
 The underlying salary inflation assumption of 3.10 percent was last reviewed as part of the 2019 Retirement Plan experience study performed by the Plan's actuary.
-This assumption is higher than Aon's long-term inflation expectation of 2.30 percent and the Trust's general inflation for purposes of investment return of 2.30 percent.
+This assumption is higher than Aon's long-term inflation expectation of 2.30 percent and the Trust's general inflation for purposes of investment return of 2.40 percent.
 Aon finds this approach is not unreasonable due to multi-year negotiated salary contracts not being "subject to short-term changes in inflation rates."